-- Increase peoples ability to save for a deposit and service a mortgage by increasing the minimum wage to $15.00 an hour, with an annual review.
+- Increase peoples ability to save for a deposit and service a mortgage by increasing the minimum wage to no less than 66% of the average wage.

 - Introduce a Universal Child Benefit that can be capitalised towards the child's first home.

 - Increase provision of low interest financing for low-income households seeking home ownership

 - Shift the standard tenancy conditions towards more secure and predictable tenure arrangements.